 All privately-owned collection and transmission systems shall be inspected by representatives of the city.
 Inspections shall be performed prior to permit issuance and annually thereafter to ensure compliance with local, state, and federal rules and regulations.

-Questions regarding backflow, grease traps or lift stations, please contact Dave Duncan in the Public Works Division at 772-600-1277.
+Questions regarding backflow, grease traps or lift stations, please contact Jeremiah Walton in the Engineering and Utilities at 772-600-1277.